 Dermatologists have told us time and time again that popping a pimple is just about the worst thing you can do.
-But when you have a colossal yellow honker growing from your forehead, something needs to be done, so I spoke with several skincare experts about their approaches to making unsightly pimples go away right now, please, I have a date tonight.
+But when you have a colossal yellow honker growing from your forehead, something needs to be done, so I spoke with several skincare experts about their approaches to making unsightly pimples go away right now, please.
 Here’s what they had to say.

 Carina Chazanas, cosmetics industry insider and founder of DedCool fragrances: Pimple patches [which are literally small patches meant to be worn on pimples] all day every day.
 They protect the pimple from hair and oil, plus they prevent you from picking, which only increases inflammation and healing time.
 They also extract the icky stuff — the patches are made with a hydrocolloid dressing, which pulls dirt and oil out of the pores.
 You can wear them overnight, during the day — whenever, really.
 I even wear them in public, since they’re basically clear.

 Robert Brodell, Professor and Chair of the Department of Dermatology at the University of Mississippi Medical Center: Apply over-the-counter benzoyl peroxide, or a warm compress may help a boil-like acne spot to drain.
 When dealing with a larger module or boil, a dermatologist would inject a diluted steroid to make it flatten quickly.
 Of course, dermatologists can also treat them with oral antibiotics.
 Just don’t put toothpaste on the acne spot — there’s no scientific evidence that it works, and you look silly.